reddvid/my-hugo-site/content/posts/2021/03/zipcodeph-ios/index.md

 For the last few weeks, I spent my free time building my app, ZIP Code PH, for iOS using Apple's native language SwiftUI.

-Using a mac, is not that hard anymore since I've test ran macOS Catalina on VirtualBox.
-I managed to run XCode and tried to tinker with the language and built some UI mockups.
+Using a Mac is not that hard anymore since I've test ran macOS Catalina on VirtualBox.
+I managed to run XCode and tried to tinker with the language, and built some UI mockups.

 And luckily, the workplace has acquired a mac mini to cater Apple users for our apps (which is coming as soon as possible).
 I will also be the one developing the iOS apps, so check them out soon.